GintasS/JobAds/README.md

 <ul>
   <li>Supports advanced searching: you can search through job ads for specific keywords or some other text, like .NET developer or Project Manager.</li>
- <li>Supports multi pages: meaning you can get a whole category(example IT) of job ads instantaniously, without click 2nd page, 3rd page and etc.
+ <li>Supports multiple pages: meaning you can get a whole category(example IT) of job ads instantaniously, without click 2nd page, 3rd page and etc.
  </li>
   <li>Supports two most popular websites in Lithuania: cvonline.lt and cvbankas.lt!</li>
   <li>Data grid supports sorting by columns, like job title, company, salary and more!</li>